Mttds/fullstacked-ice/README.md

 It is also possible to write JavaScript code into the Node.js console, which is opened by typing node in the command line.

 JavaScript: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_overview

+## Part2

+- Rendering a collection, modules
+- Forms
+- Getting data from server
+- Altering data in server
+- Adding styles to React app

+## Part3

+- Node.js and Express
+- Deploying app to internet
+- MongoDB
+- Validation and ESLint

+## Part4

+- Structure of backend application, introduction to testing
+- Testing the backend
+- User administration
+- Token authentication